tdalon/confluence_crx/README.md

 # Omnibox

-The search is only implemented with an Omnibox keyword.
+With the extension an omnibox keyword is implemented: It is the 'c' keyword.
 In the omnibox, type 'c' followed by Tab.
 It will complete into 'Confluence'.
-Then enter your query as explained above.
+Then enter your search query as explained above.

 ## Change the omnibox keyword